olinjs/olinjs/lessons/06-apis-debugging/README.md

 >**Documentation:** https://www.dropbox.com/developers

 ###US Gov
 A lot of government agencies have created APIs to access public data.
-You can see a list [here](git@github.com:olinjs/olinjs.git).
+You can see a list [here](https://www.data.gov/).

 ###CURL
-When first accessing an API (especially one with poor documentation), you don't want to have to write a lot of code just to view the ouput of the request.
+When first accessing an API (especially one with poor documentation), you don't want to have to write a lot of code just to view the output of the request.
 You can use the command line tool CURL to quickly make requests.

 Example GET request:
 ```